kasper573/yas/packages/react-imperative-hook/readme.md

 ### Usage

-#### Define your imperative primitives
+#### 1. Define your imperative primitives

-Use the `createImperative` factory to define the primitives that you will be using.
+Use the [createImperative](#createimperative) factory to define the primitives that you will be using.
-This is useful to be able to customize rendering, and it allows you to produce multiple instances, i.e. if you want separate rendering for modals and toasts.
+The factory is useful to be able to customize rendering, and it allows you to produce multiple instances, i.e. if you want separate rendering for modals and toasts.

-See the [Primitives](#primitives) section more information on each primitive.
+See the [Primitives](#primitives) section for more information on each primitive.

 ```tsx
 // imperative.ts